 Table 3 summarises trace element concentrations in soils from the monitoring sites.
-No sites showed trace elements in excess of the guideline values in 2019.
-On average the 2019 sample concentrations were 3.9 mg kg-1 for arsenic, 0.14 mg kg-1 for cadmium, 19.4 mg kg-1 for chromium, 12.3 mg kg-1 for copper, 11.6 mg kg-1 for lead, 13.6 mg kg-1 for nickel, below detection for mercury and 58.4 mg kg-1 for zinc.
-These average concentrations are within the suggested upper limits for trace elements in soils as suggested by the New Zealand Water and Waste Association (Appendix A).
-Concentrations are also similar to those that have been found in soils in other parts of New Zealand (Auckland Regional Council , 1999; Greater Wellington Regional Council, 2005; Canterbury Regional Council, 2006; Curran-Cournane & Taylor, 2012) and what has previously found in Marlborough (Gray C. , 2011b).
+Only one site showed trace elements in excess of the guideline values in 2020.
+On average the 2020 sample concentrations were 4.6 mg kg-1 for arsenic, 0.20 mg kg-1 for cadmium, 21 mg kg-1 for chromium, 16.7 mg kg-1 for copper, 11.6 mg kg-1 for lead, 14.8 mg kg-1 for nickel, below detection for mercury and 69 mg kg-1 for zinc.
+These average concentrations are within the suggested upper limits for trace elements in soils as suggested by the New Zealand Water and Waste Association (NZWWA) (Appendix A).
+Concentrations are also similar to those that have been found in soils in other parts of New Zealand (Auckland Regional Council, 1999; Greater Wellington Regional Council, 2005; Canterbury Regional Council, 2006; Curran - Cournane & Taylor, 2012) and what has previously found in Marlborough (Gray C., 2011b).
+Note that while the NZWWA guidelines suggest upper limit for Cadmium is 1 mg kg-1, the Tiered Fertiliser Management Strategy (TFMS) indicates that soil cadmium levels above 0.6mg kg-1 require more active management of soil cadmium loading.
+2. Therefore 0.6mg kg-1 is used in this report as the target range for cadmium.